 ARS 140DXR Hoof Trimmers

-- Both ARS trimmers slice through hooves easily.
+- The ARS 140DXR Hoof Trimmers slice through livestock hooves easily.

 - Comfortable handles.
 Our left hand users rave about these trimmers.